poulson/Clique/_sources/symbolic/analysis.txt

 symbolic factorization, it also computes and stores other data which is useful for numerical factorization and solves.

+.. cpp:function:: void SymmetricAnalysis( const DistSymmElimTree& eTree, DistSymmInfo& info, bool storeFactRecvIndices=true )

 .. note::
-   Most users will not need to directly call the following routine, as it is part of ``NestedDissection``.
+   Most users will not need to directly call this routine, as it is part of ``NestedDissection``.
 It will only need to be manually called in cases where someone has manually computed the elimination tree of their sparse matrix.

-.. cpp:function:: void SymmetricAnalysis( const DistSymmElimTree& eTree, DistSymmInfo& info, bool storeFactRecvIndices=true )